Hershey Park - Pennsylvania

 I have to start off by saying that the character meet and greets were my absolute favorite part of Hershey Park.
 There were just so many characters - Hershey Bar, Kit Kat Bar, York Peppermint Patty, Jolly Rancher...and that's really just naming a few.
 They made for so many fun photo ops and best of all (at least when we went) there were no lines to meet them!
 They were seriously the CUTEST - but they also made me crave some chocolate stat (so I guess they're definitely onto something there).
 If you ever get the chance to visit, I'd say a few snaps with these sweet characters is a necessity.

 Of course there were lots of rides, too.
 The height indicators for rides ranged from a Hershey Kiss (lowest height) to a Jolly Rancher (tallest height).
 Good news you guys, I was a Jolly Rancher.

 P.S.
 Can you spot the Hershey Kiss in the image above?
 You'll find these cute wrapped chocolate kisses on top of the lamp posts and street signs throughout the city.
 I mean, does it get much sweeter than that?
-Wishing you all happy travels, friends!
+Wishing you all safe and happy travels, friends!